Today I wanted to share the story of how I cleared £60,000 in credit card debt after my divorce.

-I know from personal experience that saving can be hard.
+I know from personal experience that paying off debt can be hard.
 And scary.
 Especially when you’re a single parent – because it really does all come down to you.
 There’s no buffer.

 Those emotions stop us from really taking a long, hard look at our finances and saying, “Okay, this is where I am now.
 This is where I want to be.
 And here’s how I’m going to get there.”